 The Vestal Central School District’s English as a New Language (ENL) program supports English learners as they acquire social and academic language proficiency.
 The district celebrates the tremendous linguistic, ethnic and religious diversity of its students and their families.
 At Vestal, we believe exposure to such diversity enriches the experiences of all students.

 Vestal’s ENL program promotes linguistic and academic excellence by creating a culturally responsive instructional environment that builds upon students’ prior knowledge, skills, talents, interests and experiences.
 English learners are assigned to regular classrooms with peers whose first language is English.
 Our program includes both “integrated” and “stand-alone” English as a New Language services.
 In the integrated setting, ENL teachers collaborate with a teacher in another subject area to provide language support in the regular classroom.
 In most cases English learners also leave the regular classroom for part of the day in order to receive “stand-alone” instruction by a certified ENL teacher.
 The duration of stand-alone instruction is based on their language level.
 This instruction generally occurs in small groups with other English learners who have similar needs.
 The precise focus of stand-alone instruction depends on the unique linguistic and academic needs and interests of English learners.

 Vestal Central School District currently offers English as a New Language programs at the following schools:

-Students requiring English as a New Language services who live in attendance zones for Glenwood Elementary or Tioga Hills Elementary Schools will attend one of the other schools in which ENL programs are offered.
+New registrants requiring English as a New Language services who live in the attendance zones for Clayton Avenue Elementary, Glenwood Elementary or Tioga Hills Elementary Schools will attend African Road Elementary while they are eligible for those services.

 - African Road Elementary